MultiTax Commission

 Bylaw 11: Parliamentary Authority

-Except where inconsistent with the provisions of the Compact or these Bylaws, Mason’s Manual of Legislative Procedure is the parliamentary authority for all meetings of the Commission.
+Except where inconsistent with the provisions of the Compact, these bylaws, or the Public Participation Policy, Mason’s Manual of Legislative Procedure is the parliamentary authority for all meetings of the Commission.

 Bylaw 12: Amendment